Rahm Emanuel: Democratic Caucus chairman

 After his role in helping the Democrats win the 2006 elections, Emanuel was believed to be a leading candidate for the position of Majority Whip.
 Nancy Pelosi, who became the next Speaker of the House of Representatives, persuaded him not to challenge Jim Clyburn, but instead to succeed Clyburn in the role of Democratic Caucus Chairman.
 In return, Pelosi agreed to assign the caucus chair more responsibilities, including "aspects of strategy and messaging, incumbent retention, policy development, and rapid-response communications".
 Caucus vice-chair John Larson remained in his role instead of running for the chairman position.
 After Vice President Dick Cheney asserted that he did not fall within the bounds of orders set for the executive branch, Emanuel called for cutting off the $4.8 million the Executive Branch provides for the Vice President's office.

 White House chief of staff

 Emanuel declared in April 2006 that he would support Hillary Clinton should she pursue the presidency in 2008.
-Emanuel remained close to Clinton since leaving the White House, talking strategy with her at least once a month as chairman of the DCCC.
+Emanuel remained close to Clinton after leaving the White House, talking strategy with her at least once a month as chairman of the DCCC.
 However, Emanuel's loyalties came into conflict when his home-state Senator, Barack Obama, expressed interest in the race.
 Asked in January 2007, about his stance on the Democratic presidential nomination, he said: "I'm hiding under the desk.
 I'm very far under the desk, and I'm bringing my paper and my phone."
 Emanuel remained neutral in the race until June 4, 2008, the day after the final primary contests, when he endorsed Obama.